tdi/pyPEPA/README.rst

 You can choose a solver by specifying ``--solver|-s {direct, sparse}``.
 By defalt we use sparse solver with LIL matrix becuase it is faster and in overall matrices generated from PEPA models are sparse.
 There is also an insignificant difference in results.

-pypepa allows you to visualize all PEPA components by specifying ``-gd`` switch.
+pypepa allows you to visualize all PEPA components and the whole state space of a model by specifying ``-gd`` switch.
 The generated graphiz dot files are by deault saved in ``dots`` folder in the current directory.
 You can browse dot files with ``xdot``, which you need to install first.

 .. code-block:: bash